Industrial Productivity

 NASA’s interest in this technology originated with astronauts’ need for an easy way to support plant-growth experiments in space.
 On the International Space Station, watering plants without the help of gravity isn’t as easy as using a garden hose on Earth.
 But with an electrostatic sprayer, the water droplets would stick to the plants with uniform coverage.
 However, most spraying systems require large sources of water and air to properly aerosolize fluids, breaking them up into the minuscule droplets needed.
 As both air and water are precious resources in space, NASA needed an easier way to make these incredibly small droplets.
 Dr. Charles Buhler and Jerry Wang of NASA’s Kennedy Space Center in Florida led the efforts to develop this capability, with Dr. Edward Law of the University of Georgia as a consulting expert.
 Eventually, the NASA team developed a new design by learning from existing technology.

-said Buhler.
+“We used a mister nozzle, which is what you see when waiting in line at Disney World,” said Buhler.
 “Using this, we can get it cheaper, lighter, and also have efficiency at charging and electrospray.”

 Buhler said the primary advantage of a mister nozzle is that even though the interior volume of the nozzle is small, the pressure inside never builds up, which makes it perfect for enclosed small spaces like the space station.
 As the sprayer industry is a tight-knit group, technology transfer professionals at NASA reached out to the companies that could use a nozzle like this on Earth.
 Because ESS’s primary markets include agriculture and food production, the ability to use sprayers in small areas was an important feature.
 ESS responded to NASA and began discussions to see how well the spray nozzle would work on Earth.
 ESS later licensed the sprayer design from the agency and incorporated it into the company’s Maxcharge product lines.